Super Lawyers

 Litigator Awards

-There is also a common perception in 2021 that medical malpractice litigation is mostly frivolous and its proliferation does nothing but drive up health care costs.
+There is also a common perception in 2025 that medical malpractice litigation is mostly frivolous, and its proliferation does nothing but drive up healthcare costs.
 Recent studies suggest that neither of these beliefs are based on reality.

 Medical Malpractice Ranks as Third Leading Cause of Death in the U.S.